winitzki/lamonte-jexer-wikis/porting.md

 3. Basic windowing system.
 Port TWidget, TWindow, Backend, GenericBackend, ECMA48Backend, and TApplication.
 In TApplication, strip out the menu management and secondary widget handler code.
-   In TWidget, comment out the convenvience widget constructors (addLabel, addField, etc.) for now.
+   In TWidget, comment out the convenience widget constructors (addLabel, addField, etc.) for now.

 4. Add some widgets.
 Port TLabel, TButton, and TField.
 Build a demo